transcending1/Review/admin/subpage/modules/module_doc/Bi-Class AdaBoost.md

 ### 5.algorithm
-+ Description

-If 'SAMME.R' then use the SAMME.R real boosting alg orithm. ``base_estimator`` must support cal culation of class probabilities.
-If 'SAMME' then use the SAMME discrete boosting algorithm.
-The SAMME.R algorithm typically converges fa ster than SAMME, achieving a lower test err or with fewer boosting iterations.
+"If 'SAMME.R' then use the SAMME.R real boosting alg\n             orithm.        ``base_estimator`` must support cal\n             culation of class probabilities.
+If 'SAMME'\n              then use the SAMME discrete boosting algorithm.  \n                   The SAMME.R algorithm typically converges fa\n             ster than SAMME,        achieving a lower test err\n             or with fewer boosting iterations."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |